MSH/PViMS/Readme_notes.md

-** Cohort view modified to display serious and non serious patient counts (total and per patient) ** Include in progress waiting screen for active dataset download, analyser, E2B creation ** All system reports to include date and time of extract when extracting to XLSX
+** Cohort view modified to display serious and non serious patient counts (total and per patient) ** Include in progress waiting screen for active dataset download, analyser, E2B creation ** All system reports to include date and time of extract when extracting to XLSX ** Display grading scales when selecting severity grade scale in adverse event (add and edit)